ahmad20244/web3-learning/README.md

 ## Purpose

 The goal of this repository is to improve Solidity development skills and build practical experience with smart contract concepts.
+This repository is part of my Web3 learning journey.